Itz-Hyperz/GitHub_Dark_Remastered/README.md

 # GitHub_Dark_Remastered
 A remastered version of GitHub Dark theme by moistp1ckle.
 Original repo here: https://github.com/moistp1ckle/GitHub_Dark

+Use on BetterDiscord or Vencord (superior) - https://vencord.dev/

 I will update this periodically as I will be using it on my personal Discord client.
 Support issues can be brought to our Discord server as-well regarding the theme itself.
 Discord: [https://discord.gg/sbAst6MUPw](https://discord.gg/sbAst6MUPw)

 # Theme Preview 👀